SovereignCloudStack/docs/docs/05-iam/domain-manager.md

 ### Managing role assignments within a domain

 Role assignments managed by a Domain Manager work as usual with the exception that the roles that can be assigned and revoked are limited to a defined set which is explicitly approved for Domain Managers by the CSP.
+This may or may not include the `domain-manager` role itself, meaning that Domain Managers may either appoint other Domain Managers by themselves or have to ask the CSP to do so.

 #### Managing user role assignments